Quick Start

 If you get permission errors, ensure you have the necessary privileges:

-• System install: requires sudo for installation
+• System install requires sudo for installation and running commands

 Path Issues #